Sydney to the Gold Coast in 11 days

 Day 6: Port Stephens to Coffs Harbour

 There's no better way to start the day than with a bit of wildlife.
-While you're still in Nelson Bay, book a Dolphin Watch Cruise around the Tomaree and Yacaaba headlands.
+While you're still in Nelson Bay, book a dolphin cruise around the Tomaree and Yacaaba headlands.
 Dolphins remain in the region all year round, so you have an excellent chance to spot them while you enjoy the sunshine.

 In the afternoon, set off for Coffs Harbour, located four hours from Port Stephens.
 On the way, stretch your legs in Port Macquarie, home to uncrowded beaches, forested walking tracks and even a walk-through maze made of two-metre (6.5-foot) high hedges.